zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    1. Create one A query and one AAAA query with the RD flag unset and name server name as owner name.
-   2. For each name server in *NS IP* and query type (A, AAAA):
+   2. For each name server in *NS IP* and and for each record types (A, AAAA):
       1. Send the address query to the name server.
-      2. If there is no DNS response from the server then:
+      2. If there is no DNS response from the server then emit *[NO_RESPONSE]*.
-         1. Emit *[NO_RESPONSE]*.
-         2. Go to the next server.
-      3. If the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
+      3. Else, if the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
          1. Copy the adress query (A, AAAA) that gave the referral response.
          2. Set the RD flag in the copied query (from unset to set).